mgsloan/mgsloan-site/posts/inspecting-haskell-instance-resolution.md

     a ~ Bool
     b ~ Product Bool
 ```

-## Alternative: No "with" clause

 The "with" clause above defines how the type variables in the
 instances are being instantiated.
 This is nice because then the
 instance resolution trace looks like a list of instance heads.

-It
-seems clearer to avoid having type variables entirely, though:
+## Alternative: No "with" clause

+Instead of including the `with` clauses, it seems less convoluted to
+substitute the variables with the types:

 ```
 • No instance for (Monoid (Maybe (Product Bool))) arising from a use of ‘mempty’